Lenny-DarkMatter/Lenny-DarkMatter/README.md

-- 👋 Hi, I’m @Lenny-DarkMatter.
+- 👋 Hi, I’m Lennart.
 Student in the Master of Astrophysics in Bonn, Germany.
 - 📫 How to reach me: lboehm(...at...)uni-bonn.de

 <!---